userkamil/handbook/benefits.md

 Main article: [Time-off](time-off.md)

 We expect Niteans to take sensible time-off and use their vacation time and public holidays throughout the year.
-We also understand that everyone gets sick or need family time so allowances are made for these too.
+We also understand that everyone gets sick or needs family time so allowances are made for these too.

 ## Severance